kekasicoid/restapi-socketio/README.md

 - request type : JSON
 - message : {   "id_keluarga": 13, "orang_tua":null }
 - choose event "join" and klik "send"

+## ATTENTION
+The table will be automatically created. when running the app.
+Make sure the database has been created and can be connected.